tum-ens/urbs/README.md

 ## Get started

-Once installation is complete, clone (or download) this repository and execute the run script in CMD:
+Once installation is complete, clone (or download) this repository and execute the runme script on the command prompt:

     git clone https://github.com/tum-ens/urbs.git
     cd urbs